 So make sure there are similarities between sounds still.

-In fact, you could have two completely different sounds that share the same ADSR envelope and reverb processing, and they compliment each other.
+In fact, you could have two completely different sounds that share the same ADSR envelope and reverb processing, and they complement each other.

 Balance contrast and compliment.